Trusted By Thousands of Organizations

 Electrical Safety: Arc Flash & Shock

-This Electrical Safety: Arc Flash & Shock program is for electrical workers and anyone working near electrical hazards.
-Training content is based on the Canadian Standards Association’s Z462-21 (2021 Standard) “Workplace Electrical Safety” as well as NFPA 70e “Standard for Electrical Safety in the Workplace”.
+This Electrical Safety: Arc Flash & Shock program is for anyone working near high voltage electrical hazards.
+Training content is based on the Canadian Standards Association’s Z462-21 (2021 Standard) “Workplace Electrical Safety” as well as NFPA 70E “Standard for Electrical Safety in the Workplace”.

 This program will take about 4 hours to complete.
 It contains six chapters and a final exam.
 Training is fully narrated and includes interactive activities and knowledge assessments throughout each chapter that will help to prepare you for the final exam.
 Once you have completed the final exam, you will be issued a wallet-sized certificate of completion as well as an 8.5″ x 11″ wall diploma as a record of training.

 Your certificate may be used electronically or printed.
 You must sign your certificate before use.
 Your certificate is valid for three years, after which time refresher training will be required.
-A more durable plastic wallet card is also available once your training is complete.
+A plastic wallet certificate is also included with your purchase.
+Your plastic wallet card typically ships within one day using Canada Post regular mail.

 This program includes re-usable forms and reference tables that you are encouraged to download or print.
 If you lose these materials, you can access them at any time from within your account.